 Though this fixes the problem of configuration state, installed software remains mutable.
 Then, there’s a problem of how configuration will be maintained.
 A solution comes from the domain of software deployment.
 Though tools automating manual practices in software deployment have been created, the issues aren’t addressed in a disciplined way and they aren’t doing anything about the statefulness of systems.
 That is those tools allow specifying the desired state but only in initial state.
 The requested state means a setup is available but not that is the system’s total setup.
 Nix, first described in Dolstra’s thesis, was created to address the issue of software deployment by eliminating problems arising due to system state.
 The Nix system is made of a functional language, a package manager, and a build manager.

-NixOS is a distribution based on Nix.
-Its configuration is done
+NixOS (see paper) is a distribution based on Nix.
+Its

 On boot it is made sure that the filesystem matches the specified